 Collections, Eric said, is simply a new view on your content.
 And it can be programmatically managed.
 So say you have a group of overdue cases in your case management application.
 You can have a collection created and the documents automatically added, then perform some action, such as send notification to a caseworker.

-I think any organization can think of a number of ways to leverage the Collections functionality to improve the collaboration process.
+I think any organization can think of a number of ways to leverage the Collections functionality to improve the cloud-based collaborations.

 Also, if you are wondering what’s next, check out the Nuxeo roadmap - we have lots in the works for Nuxeo Platform 5.9.4.